[For this post I found much more helpful and readable Wedgwood’s book than Wilson’s].

 Meanwhile, a political mastermind in France, Cardinal Richelieu, has come up with a plan to strike at the two branches of the Hapsburg dynasty simultaneously.
 France, itself, had been worried at home of late by some militarized Huguenots (French Protestants), and Richelieu could not spare many forces for poking at any wounds the Holy Roman Empire may have suffered during their struggle to subjugate Bohemia.
 However, Richelieu was able to devise a way to recruit for France’s general cause the greatest warrior king of his era, Gustavus Adolphus of Sweden.

-Gustavus, whose main political goal seems simply to have been to increase the domains of Sweden by force of arms, had been warring with Poland for some time, but Richelieu was able to broker a peace between the two countries so that Gustavus could bring his formidable warring skills to bear against the forces fighting for the Emperer.
-Writes Wedgwood, in this way, Richelieu succeeds in “unleashing a Protestant champion” against the major Catholic powers of Europe which would “destroy forever” the dominating power of the Hapburgs.
+Gustavus, whose main political goal seems simply to have been to increase the domains of Sweden by force of arms, had been warring with Poland for some time, but Richelieu was able to broker a peace between the two countries so that Gustavus could bring his formidable warring skills to bear against the forces fighting for the Emperor.
+In this way, writes Wedgwood, Richelieu succeeds in “unleashing a Protestant champion” against the major Catholic powers of Europe which would “destroy forever” the dominating power of the Hapsburgs.

 For the Germans, however, Gustavus was a mixed blessing, and he was seen by many as just another “menacing foreign power.”
 Whatever the pros and cons of Gustavus relative to the German cause, the Swedish king was eventually killed while fighting the forces of Wallenstein, the Swedish king’s riderless horse running wild and injured through the battlefield.